-One explanation is that they are focusing on a tiny subset of hyper-successful men, such as CEOs and politicians, and using them to represent all men.
+According to Jordan Peterson, left-liberals focus on a tiny subset of hyper-successful men, such as CEOs and politicians, and use them to represent all men.

 There are certainly areas where improvements can be made, such as in the representation of women in leadership roles and the treatment of sexual assault victims.